KrzysztofKowalczyk/vertx-client-builder-poc/readme.md

    //...
 ```

-First one should be immutable (Copy on Write) and expose all settings from HttpClientOptions,
+Type here should be immutable (Copy on Write) so it can at as template.
+It should:
+- expose all settings from HttpClientOptions
+- some extra methods to define common headers or auth, base path etc.
-plus methods that define the return type of actual call and some extra methods like common headers or auth.
+- methods that define the return type of actual call - they switch to next step
 It should be side effect free.
-It could be made serializable if vertx would be provided as parameter of last method not the first one.
+It could be made serializable if vertx would be provided
+as parameter of last method not the first one.
 There should be starting point for Vertx, HttpClientOptions and HttpClient.
 I think the one for HttpClient should have limited settings to those that can still be changed.

-s
-First type eventually return second type - the request executor:
+First type eventually switch to second stage by defining expected return type:

 ```
 RequestExecutor<String> stringCall = builder.returningBodyAsString()